Genital Herpes - CDC Fact Sheet

 How common is genital herpes?

-Results of a nationally representative study show that genital herpes infection is common in the United States.
-Nationwide, 16.2%, or about one out of six, people 14 to 49 years of age have genital HSV-2 infection.
-Over the past decade, the percentage of Americans with genital herpes infection in the U.S. has remained stable.
+CDC estimates that, annually, 776,000 people in the United States get new herpes infections.
+Genital herpes infection is common in the United States.
+Nationwide, 16%, or about one out of six, people aged 14 to 49 years have genital HSV-2 infection.
+Over the past decade, the percentage of persons with genital herpes infection in the United States has remained stable.

 How do people get genital herpes?

-HSV-1 and HSV-2 can be found in and released from the sores that the viruses cause, but they also are released between outbreaks from skin that does not appear to have a sore.
+People get herpes by having sex with someone who has the disease.
+“Having sex” means anal, vaginal, or oral sex.
+HSV-1 and HSV-2 can be found in and released from the sores that the viruses cause.
+The viruses can also be released from skin that does not appear to have a sore.
 Generally, a person can only get HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
 Transmission can occur from an infected partner who does not have a visible sore and may not know that he or she is infected.

-HSV-1 can cause genital herpes, but it more commonly causes infections of the mouth and lips, so-called “fever blisters.”
-HSV-1 infection of the genitals can be caused by oral-genital or genital-genital contact with a person who has HSV-1 infection.
-Genital HSV-1 outbreaks recur less regularly than genital HSV-2 outbreaks.
+HSV-1 can cause sores in the genital area and infections of the mouth and lips, so-called “fever blisters.”
+HSV-1 infection of the genitals is caused by mouth to genital or genital to genital contact with a person who has HSV-1 infection.

 What are the complications of genital herpes?